AmplifierDevel/Aspiranet/README.md

 Login to your account in order to see all transactions.

+**Act-On:** Everytime a donor completes a donation, he is added to  your Contacts list in Act-On with "Donation-Single" or "Donation-Recurring" tagged with his name.

+**Opt-Out:** Everytime a users unchecks "subscribe me to the newsletter" he won't be added to Act-On

 ### Programs
 All content for programs is found under *Programs*